Jmo5896/liri-node-app/README.md

 # liri-node-app
         Liri-node-app is a command line based app I built to help myself polish my node.js abilities.
-Basically I give the user several options of what they wnat to do and Liri does the rest.
+Basically I give the user several options of what they want to do and Liri does the rest.

 # Getting Started: